kawsark/consul-helm-openshift/README.md

 - Skip to: Deploy an example application

 ## 3 (Option B) Deploy Consul manually
 If you prefer, you may run `oc apply` or `kubectl apply` commands manually as below.
+Below are the associated steps:
+- Organize generated templates into directories
+- Check if PersistentVolumes are supported
+- Deploy Consul server agents
+- Deploy Consul client agents
+- Deploy Connect inject, sync catalog, UI and DNS service

 ### Organize generated templates into directories
 ```